 master-class / film screening / lecture

 The first guest of the project Cinergy in 2019 will be British film editor Joe Walker who is mainly known for his collaboration with two of the most prominent film directors of today - Steve McQueen and Denis Villeneuve.
-He worked as an editor on Hunger, Shame, 12 Years a Slave, Sicario, Arrival or Blade Runner 2049 and his work has been appreciated and nominated with several major film awards.
+He worked as an editor on Hunger, Shame, 12 Years a Slave, Sicario, Arrival and Blade Runner 2049 and his work has been appreciated and nominated for several major film awards.
 The master class will focus on his personal approach to film story, film rhythm and sound landscape including practical film clips from several films.

 Joe Walker was trained at the BBC in the 1980s, splicing and track-laying 16mm for docs, arts, children's and graphic design departments before gravitating to the drama cutting room.
 At the same time, Walker was also initially trained as a classical composer.
 In 1984, he received his B.A. degree in music at the University of York.